 This odd residential tower was built during communism.
 It contained 140 apartments and a rooftop restaurant.
 It was designed by outstanding Polish architects Jan Bogusławski and Bohdan Gniewiewski in 1964-1976.
+Today it`s quite neglected but it`s a neat piece of architecture.

 It stands right on the edge of the Warsaw Escarpment, on which the city developed over the centuries.
 Higher apartments have breathtaking views of the city and the Vistula River.